-Even the most skilled and experienced CISOs are facing two significant cyber security challenges—staying ahead of increasingly sophisticated cyber attacks and finding the resources to deal with growing volumes of threats.
+Even the most skilled and experienced CISOs are facing two significant cyber security challenges—staying ahead of increasingly sophisticated cyber attacks and finding the resources to deal with growing volumes of cyber security threats.

 But not all SOC as a Service providers are created equal.
 Choosing the wrong partner can have serious consequences for both cyber security performance and your business operations at large.

-To ensure you’re getting the most value from your SOC investments, be on the lookout for these 4 warning signs that you’re working with the wrong partner.1.
-Lack of Transparency
+To ensure you’re getting the most value from your SOC investments, be on the lookout for these 4 warning signs that you’re working with the wrong partner.

 All too often, managed security service providers deliver security operations as a black box.
 You have surface-level visibility into the service.
 But when you want more in-depth insights into security operations, you’re left with minimal visibility.